jurriaan/docparser/README.md

 And then execute:

-    $ bundle
+    bundle

-Or install it yourself as:
+Or install it yourself using:

-    $ gem install docparser
+    gem install docparser

 ## Usage